 I have a lot of initials.
-If I was a better Brit than I am, I would string the alphabet soup behind me name like this:
+If I was a better Brit than I am, I would string the alphabet soup behind my name like this:

 About 1987, I first resolved to develop my professional career when I saw the 25-odd framed Professional Engineer licenses owned by one of my engineering heroes, David O’Day, PE.
-I suspect that more than one young person had resolved to struggle through his or her professional exams because of seeing somebody else’s framed diplomas and certificates.
+I suspect that more than one young person has resolved to struggle through his or her professional exams because of being inspired/jealous of somebody else’s framed diplomas and certificates.

 We professional engineers and geologists are required to display our licenses to the Public.
 I hang my framed licenses, awards and diplomas in my office.
 They take up a lot of room even when stacked above my bookcases.
 (I have a lot of those too.).
 I know one guy who has so many licenses, diplomas and awards that he has them featured on his website as a virtual wall.
 But frankly I think there is a a lot of more interesting stuff to look at on the web.

 Still: professional people should be proud of their initials and framed certificates, given how many years of university, experience and exams it takes to earn them, wherever they live.
 Since I am one of the relatively rare people who is professionally licensed in three countries as a geologist and engineer, I have much sympathy for immigrants who, despite being licensed in their own countries, have to complete all the required complex forms and then study for exams.
 For instance you have to sit about 20 hours for the four required exams to be recognized in California as a Professional Civil Engineer.
-Some people likely choose not to bother with continuing in engineering and find other careers, which is a loss, given the impending major shortfall of engineers and scientists.
+Some otherwise qualified professional immigrants likely choose not to bother with continuing in engineering and find other careers, which is a loss, given the major shortage of engineers and scientists.